Voices from the Nations

 Voices from the Nations aims to celebrate music from around the world, encouraging its incredible diversity and discovering the stories that help us understand the unique melodies and sounds.
 Over the years we have partnered with a variety of peoples within various ethnicities to help create and support special projects.
 Each one seeks to promote music from different cultures, traditional storytelling and collaborations, some that bring ancient sounds and modern styles together, producing a distinctive new sound.

 Voices from the Nations Charity has been set up to enable us to help fund local initiatives, through the sales of CD’s and DVD’s.
-100% of sales from these projects support the artist’s villages and communities.
+100% of sales support these projects.